gonodono/web-widgets/README.md

 ## Examples

-Minimal examples for both frameworks can be found in [the linked Stack Overflow post][so-post].
+Minimal examples of the virtual `Presentation` method for both frameworks can be found in [the linked Stack Overflow post][so-post].
+Similar examples for the overlay method would be nearly identical, just with an added `FrameLayout` and some `WindowManager` calls in place of the `Presentation` setup.

-The repo currently contains a scrolling Widget with a reload button in each
+The repo currently contains a scrolling Widget with a reload button in both frameworks, each capable of both the overlay and virtual methods:
-framework:

 - [`RemoteViewsWebWidget`][remoteviews-widget]
 - [`GlanceWebWidget`][glance-widget]